getampt/docs/index.md

 altDescription: Ampt lets developers write apps using their favorite tools, JavaScript frameworks, and npm packages, then automatically provisions, manages, and optimizes cloud resource by inferring requirements from the code.
 ---

-!!! note Important Note
-Ampt is currently in **PRIVATE BETA**.
-If your account hasn't been granted access, then the steps below will not work for you.
-Please be sure to sign up for the [waitlist](https://ampt.dev).
-!!!

 <div class="font-medium text-xl pb-6 pt-4">Installation</div>

 <div>